Low-Maintenance Tooling for Terraform & OpenTofu in Monorepos

 tft

-A Quick Example #
+Quick Examples #

 To start a new project: